Photo: Tony Carrick for Bob Vila

-A compact, lightweight lantern makes an ideal choice for backpacking.
+A compact, lightweight lantern is an ideal choice for backpacking.
 Collapsible or inflatable lanterns don’t take up much room but still provide plenty of light.
 Many of these lanterns weigh less than half a pound, so you’ll barely notice any extra weight.

-Particular weight and size considerations also aren’t as much of a factor when purchasing a lantern for emergencies around the house or illuminating the backyard.
+Particular weight and size considerations also aren’t as much a factor when purchasing a lantern for emergencies around the house or illuminating the backyard.

 The light an LED bulb emits is measured in lumens.
 The number of required lumens in the best LED lantern depends on where, when, and how you intend to use it.
 For backcountry backpackers and campers, a lantern with 800 lumens and 360-degree light coverage is optimal.
-This will provide enough light to alert you of possible dangers.
+This provides enough light to alert you of possible dangers.

 When reading or playing cards inside a tent, 800 lumens would blind you, whereas a lantern with between 40 and 100 lumens would be more suitable for a contained space.
 For extra versatility, consider a lantern with dimmable features so you can adjust the brightness to fit a variety of situations.